DO-WON/DO-WON.github.io/content/design/Mercury.md

 > If the offer the computer generated is above the amount you give,
 > we will mute the accounts for four weeks and pay you the offer amount as long as you keep these accounts muted.
 If the offer is equal to or below that amount, we will not mute the accounts and you will not receive an additional payment.
 (...)
-Please consider your answer carefully and then indicate the dollar amount that an offer would have to exceed for you to mute these accounts for four weeks.
+Please consider your answer carefully and then indicate the dollar amount that an offer would have to exceed for you to mute these accounts for four weeks."

 The compute generated amount of offer was $15.
 We dropped participants with WTA >= $15 and randomized those with WTA < $15.